soluna-protocol/soluna-rebase-registry/README.md

-# `sencha-registry`
+# `soluna-rebase-registry`

-Fetches and caches all known Sencha pools.
+Fetches and caches all rebases as a fallback mechanism when a rebase is not redeemed.

 ## Usage